Jay Cutler: 2012 season

-Cutler started his season by throwing an interception returned for a touchdown by the Colts' Jerrell Freeman.
+Cutler started his season by throwing an interception returned for a touchdown by the Indianapolis Colts' Jerrell Freeman.
 He bounced back from a 4.9 first-quarter passer rating to finish the game 21-of-35 for 333 yards, two touchdowns, and a 98.9 passer rating, in a 41–21 victory.
-In week 2, Cutler was sacked seven times and threw four interceptions against Green Bay, yelling at his porous offensive line and bumping left tackle J'Marcus Webb on his way to a 28.2 passer rating in a 23–10 loss.
-The line responded by surrendering just 5 sacks in the next three games, all wins, the second a 34–18 win over Dallas where Cutler was 18 of 24 for 275 yards, two touchdowns, no interceptions, and the third-best passer rating of his career (140.1).
+In Week 2, Cutler was sacked seven times and threw four interceptions against Green Bay, yelling at his porous offensive line and bumping left tackle J'Marcus Webb; he had a 28.2 passer rating in the 23–10 loss.
+The line responded by surrendering just five sacks in the next three games, all wins, the second a 34–18 win over Dallas where Cutler was 18 of 24 for 275 yards, two touchdowns, no interceptions, and the third-best passer rating of his career (140.1).
 After close wins over Detroit and Carolina, Cutler had three touchdowns and no interceptions with a rating of 138.1 in a 51–20 blowout of Tennessee, bringing the Bears to 7–1 on the season, and Cutler's personal record in games with a 100+ QB rating to 25–0.

 In Week 10 against the Houston Texans, Cutler joined Michael Vick and Alex Smith as the third NFL quarterback out with a concussion that day.
 His replacement Jason Campbell lost that game and the next.
-Cutler returned for a Week 12 win over the Minnesota Vikings.
+Cutler returned for a Week 12 win over the Minnesota VIkings.
 Despite a 119.6 passer rating against the Seattle Seahawks in week 13, the Bears lost in overtime, which was followed by two close losses to Minnesota and Green Bay.
 Cutler finished the season with two solid performances in easy wins over the Cardinals and Lions.
 Despite a 10–6 record, the Bears missed the playoffs.

-Cutler again finished the season in the top 5 for times sacked, but nevertheless, led the league in fourth-quarter passer rating with 114.7.
-In just four seasons, he was already the Bears all-time team leader in passer rating (81.9) and completions (1,034), and second in yards (12,292), touchdowns (82), and completion percentage (59.6%).
-His reunion with Brandon Marshall led to franchise records of 118 receptions for 1,508 yards, and the 7th-year receiver's first All-Pro selection.
+Cutler again finished the season in the top five for sacked taken, but led the league in fourth-quarter passer rating with 114.7.
+In just four seasons, he was already the Bears' all-time team leader in passer rating (81.9) and completions (1,034), and second in yards (12,292), touchdowns (82), and completion percentage (59.6%).
+His reunion with Marshall led to franchise records of 118 receptions for 1,508 yards, and the seventh-year receiver's first All-Pro selection.